-Vision: We envision a world where Christian teenagers leave home and enter college equipped with good reasons for their hope in Jesus (1 Peter 3:15) and "intellectual skepticism" is no longer counted among the top reasons young people are leaving the church.
+Vision: We envision a world where college bound Christian teenagers leave their homes and youth groups and enter college equipped with "good reasons for the hope they have in Jesus" and "intellectual skepticism" is no longer counted among the top reasons young people are leaving the church.

 Values: We Value…

 Parents and Pastors Who Lead the Way.
-Parents and pastors should be the primary influencers in a young Christian's life.
-As a partnering ministry, we supplement your critical work of parenting and shepherding with specialized seminars, summer camps, and small groups.
+Ideally, parents and pastors will be the primary influencers in a college bound Christian's life.
+As a partnering ministry, we supplement your critical work of parenting, shepherding, and discipleship with academically and intellectually focused programs and training.

 Good Answers to Good Questions.
 It’s normal for young Christians to wrestle with doubts and questions.
-Conversely, it's normal for non-Christians to wrestle with doubts and questions.
 Unfortunately, many of them receive superficial answers at best and condemnation at worst.
 We're teaching students to see that loving God and loving each other includes “giving good reasons for the hope we have in Jesus.”